Skip to content

 Remember that before flying with sensors, you must register the use of photos, video and other sensors with the Norwegian National Security Authority.

-Operators from third countries
+Specific category - Operators from third countries

 Remember that before flying with sensors, you must register the use of photos, video and other sensors with the Norwegian National Security Authority.